andigandhi/bitpixie/README.md

 ![BCD File Transfer](images/grab-bcd-smb.gif)

 ### Breaking BitLocker
-Start the TFTP server in exploit mode: `./start-server.sh exploit <interface>`.
+With the servers running, continue to boot the device in PXE mode.

 In the Advanced Boot Options click on `Use a device` and select IPv4 PXE Boot.
 The PXE boot process should start and finally drop into the Alpine initramfs.